ClemensElflein/OpenMower/README.md

+# How You Can Help

+The project is currently much more advanced than it might currently look on this page.
+The prototype below is able to mow our lawn without problems. **But the documentation is missing.**

+Therefore, at the current state, you can only wait until I have uploaded all code and documentation to this repository. **Star this repository in order to get updates!**

 ## Challenges
 It's not really *that easy* to upgrade the robot, since unfortunately the mainboard used by those bots is proprietary.
 Therefore the first step is to create a mainboard which then can be used to deploy some better software later on.
 This is what we are currently working on.